mikiya09/.config/os/macos.md

 ```
 1) add pinyin

+2) do not check "Use the CAPSLOCK key to switch to and from U.S."

+4) fn (do nothing)

-2) add Unicode Hex Input
+4) add Unicode Hex Input (optional)
     - ∀: option + 2200
     - ∃: option + 2203

-3) do not check "Use the CAPSLOCK key to switch to and from U.S."

-4) fn (do nothing)
+    - ¬: option + 00ac
+    - ∧: option + 2227

 ! remember that you can switch cmd and alt(option) key if needed
 ```